datacenter/empirical-traffic-gen/README.md

 The format is a sequence of key and value(s), one key per line.
 The permitted keys are:

-* **server:** ip address and port of an active server; e.g.
+* **server:** ip address and port of an active server.
 ```
 server localhost 5050
 server 192.168.0.1 5000
 ```

-* **req_size_dist:** request size distribution file path and name; e.g.
+* **req_size_dist:** request size distribution file path and name.
 ```
 req_size_dist /home/jsmith/empirical-traffic-gen/DCTCP_CDF
 ```

-There must be one request size distribution.
-The file must exist at the given path and specifies the CDF of the request size distribution.
+There must be one request size distribution file, present at the given path, which specifies the CDF of the request size distribution.
 See "DCTCP_CDF" for an example with proper formatting.

 * **fanout:** fanout value and weight.
-The fanout and weight are both integers; e.g.,
+The fanout and weight are both integers.
 ```
 fanout 1 50
 fanout 2 30